FuelLabs/sway-standards/standards/src_8/README.md

 # Security Considerations

-There is no guarantee that any data returned from the `origin_asset_data` key is up to date with the data on the origin chain.

 This standard does not call external contracts, nor does it define any mutations of the contract state.

 # Example